Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5vlFsF0dm3E.md

 ### Transcript

-> um you can use working progress collectibles for anything in update for nope they're all for uh like 1.0 like the story stuff
+> you can use working progress collectibles for anything in update for nope they're all for, like 1.0 like the story stuff